SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 ### 1.1.2 Create Service

-You must first create an instance of a MySql service in a org/space.
-This is necessary in order to illustrate how a custom Health contributor can be created to monitor the health of a connection to a back-end database.
+To show how a custom Health contributor can be created to monitor the health of a connection to a back-end database, you must first create an instance of a MySql service in a org and space, as shown in the following example:

 ```bash
 > # Create a MySql service instance on Cloud Foundry